 “Search me, O God, and know my heart; test me and know my thoughts.
 Point out anything in me that offends you, and lead me along the path of everlasting life” (Psalm 139:23-24).
-It is a rare person who will put themselves onto the surgeon’s table when Search-my-heart-smthings are going relatively well.
+It is a rare person who will put themselves onto the surgeon’s table when things are going relatively well.
 And why would you?
 Isn’t it usually out of a desire to eliminate pain or fear of something worse that forces people to schedule surgery?
 Desperate circumstances usually force the appointment.
 And yet the heart of this prayer is one that desires to be clean for the sake of oneness with God.

 It is true that the process of dealing with the “unbeautiful” things in our life is not always a comfortable experience.
 Most people would rather deal with just about anything else than spiritual “heart surgery.”
 Statistically, going to the dentist and speaking in public are among the biggest fears people face.
 They are right up there with death itself.
 What is interesting is that some people would sooner schedule their root canal or televised public address before diving into a prayer like the one mentioned above.
 What is it about complete vulnerability before God and total exposure of all that is hidden that is so frightening to us?
 Most people have built up elaborate and well-ornamented facades that prevent others from seeing what is inside.
 What is interesting is that modern psychological experts say that most people don’t even know what is inside them; what motivates their behaviors and the like.
 More fascinating is that the Bible has been teaching that all along — but with answers.